Joachim Prinz: Leadership in the March on Washington

-In his address, Prinz contented that, based on his experience as a rabbi in Nazi Germany after the rise of Hitler, in the face of discrimination, "the most urgent, the most disgraceful, the most shameful and the most tragic problem is silence."
+In his address, Prinz contended that, based on his experience as a rabbi in Nazi Germany after the rise of Hitler, in the face of discrimination, "the most urgent, the most disgraceful, the most shameful and the most tragic problem is silence."
 After Prinz spoke, Martin Luther King Jr. delivered his famous "I Have a Dream" speech.

 Prinz attended King's funeral following his assassination in April 1968.